Kim Possible: Broadcast

 Produced by Walt Disney Television Animation, Kim Possible's episodes are typically 22 minutes in length and occupy half-hour time slots.
 Season 1 included a total of 21 episodes and was initially scheduled to premiere in January 2002.
 The first episode, "Crush", premiered on Disney Channel on June 7, 2002, followed by the airing of two back-to-back episodes, occupying the 6:30 pm to 8:00 pm time slot.
 In total, three half-hour episodes premiered back-to-back.
-A ratings success, Kim Possibles premiere became the most-watched of any Disney Channel Original Series.
-Following its premiere, Disney Channel aired one new episode of the series Friday nights at 6:30 pm.
+Following its premiere, Disney Channel aired one new episode of the series Friday nights at 6:30 pm, followed by rebroadcasts at the same time on Saturday and Sunday nights.
 By 2005, the show's time slot had been changed to Friday evenings at 5:30 pm.
 Episodes were also broadcast in syndication on several Disney-affiliated television networks including Toon Disney, weekdays at 7:30 am and weekends at 3:00 pm and 4:00 pm, and ABC's ABC Kids Saturday mornings at 11:00 am, ultimately becoming the "lynchpin" of that particular segment.
+In mid 2006, the series started airing on Disney Channel's website.
 Internationally, Kim Possible aired on the Family Channel in Canada, while broadcasting on CCTV 12 in China, Dubai TV in Dubai in their respective local languages, Mandarin and Arabic and on ABS-CBN in the Philippines in Filipino language.
-The show proved particularly popular in Germany and Japan.